hincz-lab/TDP_43_Phase_Separation/README.md

   - Numpy 1.25.0

 * [Plot Force_Sums](/Analysis/Plot_Force_Sums/)
+  To visualise the relative importance of electrostatic and hydrophobic forces in maintaining phase separation, we now will plot the total TA electrostatic and hydrophobic force for all inter-preotein interactions as a function of salt concentration.

   - Input:
     The inputs for this code are four .npy files.
 Two of the .npy files are the means and standard deviation for electrostatic forces.
 The other two .npy files are the means and standard deviation for hydrophobic forces.